xalaida/laravel-nuxt-docker/api/README.md

 ## Environments

 There are own docker compose file for each environment: production, local, and testing.
-For local development it could be useful to rename a `compose.local.yaml` file to `compose.yaml` without having to specify it when using docker compose command.
+For local development it could be useful to rename a `compose.local.yaml` file to `compose.yaml`.
+This allows to run docker compose command  without having to specify the specific compose file.

 ### Building images